jni/my-documents/oreilly.markdown

 toolz and streaming data processing

-sparse matrices: efficient use of internal storage structures
+sparse matrices: effective use of internal storage structures

 ## Other Book Features and Video Offerings: